 The amazing lines of imposing beech trees aren’t a lucky coincidence.
 A wealthy family, the Stuarts, lived in Gracehill mansion in the 18th century.
 They wanted an impressive approach to their mansion (now a golf course), and so the Dark Hedges were born.
 Mission accomplished guys!

 The Dark Hedges is an iconic road in the Game of Thrones.
-Just to brush up on your GoT knowledge though you can see the Dark Hedges in Season 2, episode 1: On the King’ s Road, Arya Stark has escaped from King’s Landing, disguised as a boy.
-She is with Yoren, Gendry, Hot Pie and others who are to join the Night’s Watch, in a cart, travelling north on the King’s Road.
-And ever since, the Dark Hedges have proved to be a magnet for followers of the series from right around the world, including Japan, China, the Americas and Scandinavia.
+Just to brush up on your GoT knowledge though you can see the Dark Hedges in Season 2, episode 1: On the King’s Road, Arya Stark has escaped from King’s Landing, disguised as a boy.
+She is with Yoren, Gendry, Hot Pie, and others who are to join the Night’s Watch, in a cart, travelling north on the King’s Road.
+And ever since, the Dark Hedges has proved to be a magnet for followers of the series from right around the world, including Japan, China, the Americas, and Scandinavia.

 - The Dark Hedges are just 20 minutes from the Giant’s Causeway

 - Best times to go are before 11am or after 4pm (when the light is perfect and the crowds have dwindled)

 - There are no tickets, it’s a functioning road!

 - The google-map above will bring you right there.
 Enjoy!